 Comply with audit requirements of Office of Management and Budget (OMB) Circular A-133.
+Information on the scope, frequency, and other aspects of the audits can be found on the Internet at www.whitehouse.gov/omb/circulars.

 Payment Management Requirements